Become a vendor

 Can I bring my pet to the market?

-Vendors may not bring dogs to the Market, with the exception of service dogs.
+Vendors may not bring dogs to the Market without prior permission, with the exception of service dogs.

 CEFM management reserves the right to request that owners remove pets from the market.